brianmccln/Scrabble-Word-Score-CHALLENGE/README.md

-## Scrabble Word Scorer
+## Scrabble Word Scorer  - CHALLENGE
-This little app lets you enter a 2-15 letter word in the text input box and get its Scrabble score svalue.
+This little app lets users enter a 2-15 letter word in the text input box and get its Scrabble score svalue.
+This CHALLENGE version does NOT contain the JavaScript code.
+This CHALLENGE version is for YOU to try to make work by coding the JS.

 ### Srabble Concept:
 In the game of Scrabble, each player has tiles.